-- 2.21 There are occasions where we receive two or more applications for connection which make use of the same part of the Distribution System.
-These may become "Interactive Connection Applications", resulting in additional costs.
-We have a strict process to ensure fairness and this process is detailed below. - 2.22 The process for managing two or more "Interactive Connection Applications" will be as described below.
+2.21 Interactivity arises where the Company receives two or more applications for connection which make use of the same part of the Distribution System, but where there is insufficient spare capacity or other network constraints on the Company's Distribution System that will prevent both being connected.

+2.22 The process for managing two or more "Interactive Connection Applications" will be as described below.
 The following definitions are used in this Section.

-Affected Partiesall Customers whose Connection Offer(s)/ POC Offer(s) been identified by us as being interactive.
+Affected Parties all Customers whose Connection Offer(s)/ POC Offer(s) have been identified by us as being interactive.
 Application Date the date upon which we receive all the information (see 2.7) we require in respect of an application.
-Business Day means any day other than a Saturday, a Sunday, Chri Day, Good Friday or a day which is a bank holiday with meaning of the Banking and Financial Dealings Act 197 will be from 9:00am to 5:00pm (GMT or BST as applicable) Committed Network means assets that are not yet installed and commissioned our Distribution System, but which are planned to be so as result of other Connection Offer(s)/ POC Offer(s) which ha been made by us and accepted by other applicant(s).
+Business Day means any day other than a Saturday, a Sunday, Christmas Day, Good Friday or a day which is a bank holiday within the meaning of the Banking and Financial Dealings Act 1971 and will be from 9:00am to 5:00pm (GMT or BST as applicable).
+Committed Network means assets that are not yet installed and commissioned on our Distribution System, but which are planned to be so as a result of other Connection Offer(s)/ POC Offer(s) which have been made by us and accepted by other applicant(s).
+Conditional Connection Offer Connection Offers are dependent on some or all of previous applications not being accepted.
 Connection Offer is as described in 1.13.
 POC Offer is as described in 1.14.
-Existing Network means our currently installed and commissioned Distrib System.
-Interactive Connectionarise where we receive two or more applications for conne which make use of the same part of the Existing Netwo Committed Network or otherwise have a material operat effect on that network such that there is or would be a ma impact on the terms and conditions of any Connection O POC Offer made in respect of such connections.
+Existing Network means our currently installed and commissioned Distribution System.
+Interactive Connection Applications arise where we receive two or more applications for connection which make use of the same part of the Existing Network or Committed Network or otherwise have a material operational effect on that network such that there is or would be a material impact on the terms and conditions of any Connection Offer/ POC Offer made in respect of such connections.
 Interactive Connection Offers are Connection Offers/ POC Offers made in respect of Interactive Connection Applications.
 Interactive Queue the queue of Affected Parties in receipt of Interactive Connection Offer(s) as defined by us.
-Moratorium Period a period of 10 Business Days.
 Notice of Interactivity a notice issued by us in accordance with paragraph 2.24.
+Unconditional Connection Offer Connection Offers are not dependent on any other applications